suitenumerique/hackdays2025/submissions/doc-spec/README.md

 Build a proof-of-concept for importing `.docx` files into La Suite Docs, enabling users to migrate existing Microsoft Word documents into the new collaborative editor.

 ## 📄 Project Description
-- mplement a working import pipeline from `.docx` to La Suite Docs.
+- Implement a working import pipeline from `.docx` to La Suite Docs.
 - Provide insight into the challenges of migrating legacy documents.
 - Offer a foundation for broader document format support in the future.